Menu

 Telehealth was available before the COVID-19 pandemic, but it was used sparingly.
 The pandemic accelerated its adoption by years virtually overnight, and both patients and providers discovered that many types of healthcare interactions work well through video or phone.
 Today, telehealth is not a temporary workaround.
 It is a permanent, valuable component of modern healthcare delivery.

 At Zimmer Medical Group, we offer telehealth visits alongside in-person care because the best approach depends on the situation.
-Understanding when each option makes sense helps you get the right care in the most convenient way.
+Understanding when each option makes sense helps you get the right care in the most convenient way, without over-using either one.

 When Telehealth Works Well

 Telehealth is most effective for health concerns that rely primarily on conversation, visual assessment through a camera, and review of existing data.
-The following situations are well-suited for virtual visits:
+If a visit is mostly about talking, reviewing numbers, and deciding on a plan, it is often a strong candidate for going virtual.
+The following situations are well-suited for video or phone visits.

 Chronic Disease Follow-Up